 Adjunct Curator, The Field Museum of Natural History, Chicago, IL

 I am passionate about biocultural approaches to anthropological investigations of human health.
 I am interested in developing collaborative and interdisciplinary programs which provide support for low-income breastfeeding mothers in urban centers.
 My research interests include: infant and child development; maternal-child nutrition; breastfeeding; human health disparities; inequities in resource distribution; and structural violence.

 D.V.M.
 Veterinary Medicine, Cornell University College of Veterinary Medicine

 Director and Co-Founder of Partners in Community Transformation (PCT), Pamoja Community-Based Organization and Kit-Makayi Technical Training Institute, Kenya

-Both as a medical and developmental anthropologist, Patrick has a wealth of knowledge and experience in project design, implementation, monitoring and evaluation, community organizing, community HIV/AIDS programming and sustainable livelihoods projects.
-His research interests include politics of development in the global South, maternal and child health, mental health, information technology for development, and community participation in research.
+Patrick is a Graduate Student in Anthropology at Northwestern University and a Co-Founder of Pamoja Community Based Organization in Kenya.
+Patrick is an experienced anthropologist grounded in medical and development anthropology with sound ethnographic research skills.
+He has a wealth of knowledge and experience in, community HIV programming, and sustainable livelihoods projects.
+Patrick’s research interests include politics of development in the global South, maternal and child health, mental health, information technology for development, and community participation in research.